 Originally I thought this hammock was for me, but it was actually for my cats.
 Charlie and Jane spend lazy afternoons soaking up the sun in luxury, while I almost never have time to use it.
 The moments that we all get to share it are magical, though.

 When choosing a hammock to share with your cats, look for one that is relatively stable.
-See how this one doesn’t swing because it’s not just a rope on each end but a metal bar that stays in place?
+Mine doesn’t swing because it’s not just a rope on each end but a metal bar that stays in place.
 That’s perfect for finicky felines.

 Cat-Proof Outdoor Rug